hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-monitor-replica-swift-status.md

 ##Prerequisite

-1. HP Helion OpenStack&#174; cloud is successfully deployed
+1. HP Helion OpenStack&#174; cloud is successfully deployed.
-2. Starter Swift nodes are functional by default as they are part of cloud deployment
+2. Starter Swift nodes are functional by default as they are part of cloud deployment.
-3. Icinga service is active and running in the Undercloud
+3. Icinga service is active and running in the Undercloud.

 ##Monitoring Swift Replication Status